Playing Out Story

 By the end the funding, over 400 street communities had started playing out regularly, directly benefitting around 12,000 children.

-By June 2017, this had risen to over 500 streets, spread across 49 local authority areas.
-We aim to keep growing this grassroots movement until it is completely normal and acceptable for children to play out wherever they live.
+We have continued providing light-touch support and growing the national grassroots movement.
+By December 2017, over 600 streets had played out, spread across 66 local authority areas.
+We aim to keep growing the movement and supporting the model until it is completely normal and acceptable for children to play out wherever they live.

 Into the future…